 Neti Pots and saline rinses require sterile water, which can be boiled or purchased (container will say distilled or sterile).
 Keep the Neti Pot clean between uses to avoid introducing bacteria to the nasal passages.
 Side effects from the Neti Pot include nasal dryness and, at times, bloody noses, which can be relieved by using it less often or making sure you’re using a saline solution.

-Using home aromatherapy with eucalyptus, peppermint or other scents can possibly help open up the respiratory tract.
+Aromatherapy is a great natural treatment for sinus infections.
+Using eucalyptus, peppermint or other scents can possibly help open up the respiratory tract.
 These essential oils can be put into some home humidifiers, which will diffuse the scent.

-Many patients seek treatment sooner rather than later because the symptoms of sinus congestion from cold, virus or bacteria are all equally uncomfortable.
-But, since most sinus infections are caused by viruses, it’s usually preferred to not use antibiotics for treatment, unless there are more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.
+Many patients seek medical treatment sooner rather than later because the symptoms of sinus congestion from a cold, virus or bacteria are all equally uncomfortable.
+But, since most sinus infections are caused by viruses, it’s usually preferred to not use antibiotics for treatment, unless the person has more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.

-“Sinus infections can become chronic, and there can be rare complications, such as abscesses (collections of pus) in the nasal passages.
-These are uncommon and are usually related to the anatomy of the sinus passages than putting off treatment.
+“Some people do get chronic sinus infections, and there can be rare complications, such as abscesses (collections of pus) in the nasal passages.
+These are uncommon and are usually more related to the anatomy of the sinus passages than putting off treatment.
 I would recommend if anyone is concerned about their symptoms to go in and be evaluated.
 Your doctor will prescribe further treatment, if needed,” Dr. Alatorre says.

 With antibiotic resistance rates climbing, it’s important to use antibiotics for sinus infection treatment only when necessary.